Sociology of gender: US workplace

 In the US, it is common for companies to adopt policies that allow women to be on maternity leave during and after pregnancy.
 As a result, there are many positive health benefits, such as better "overall maternal health, improving mother's mental health, [and] promoting mother-infant interaction".
 However, the US is one of the few countries that do not allow women to be on paid maternity leave after giving birth.
 This leads to negative outcomes since many families can not live off of a single income.

-US policies maternity policies lack focus on men and do not include paternity leave.
+US policies lack focus on men and do not include paternity leave.
 Between 1995 and 2005, about 13,000 men on average were on paternity leave compared to 273,000 women.
-Despite the low number of male workers on paternity leave, it has a wide range of benefits for the household.
-Some of which include "assisting mothers in their childbirth recovery...[and] encouraging father involvement".
+Despite the low number of male workers on paternity leave, it has a wide range of benefits for the household, some of which include "assisting mothers in their childbirth recovery...[and] encouraging father involvement".
 Countries such as Canada and Sweden, which offer paternity leave, have lower infant mortality and better maternal health (both mental and physical).
-These countries also demonstrate how paternity leave is economically possible.
+These countries also demonstrate how paternity leave is economically viable.
 However, there is an existing perception in society that discourages male workers to take paternity leave.
-Society's norms of traditional masculinity believes that men should prioritize work over family life, which is deemed a job for women.
-Together the lack of policies encouraging paternity leave, and society's notion that men should remain in the workplace, aim to discourage fathers' involvement in their young children and to enforce the traditional gender roles.
+Society's norms of traditional masculinity hold that men should prioritize work over family life, which is deemed a job for women.
+The lack of policies encouraging paternity leave, together with society's notion that men should remain in the workplace, aim to discourage fathers' involvement with their young children and to enforce the traditional gender roles.